brent-c-mills/idol/README.md

 	Test:  Idol is able to run automated tests against any stored Idol.
 		Idol first attempts hash matches.
 Failing this, it runs a full battery of tests.
 		This saves time over traditional BATS workflow.
+	Import:  Import a packaged Idol from a remote instance into your Idol instance.

 **CURRENT IDOL TESTS:**